 San Miguel de Allende, Mexico

-Florence and the rest of Tuscany, Positano Rome, Sicily, Lake Como, Venice—Italy is full of picture-perfect and world-renowned wedding destinations.
+Florence and the rest of Tuscany, Positano, Rome, Sicily, Lake Como, Venice—Italy is full of picture-perfect and world-renowned wedding destinations.
 But the big boot-shaped country still has some gems to be discovered.
 Take Ischia, the volcanic island in the Gulf of Naples that rivals more famous Capri in terms of natural beauty.
-That attribute, along with its warm atmosphere and mild climate make for unforgettable events, says Davide Maestripieri, L’Albergo Della Regina Isabella hotel manager in charge of events.
-The chic Italian resort on the coast makes an offbeat but fabulous choice for a ceremony and reception that will not only wow with its delectable Mediterranean cuisine and vino, but with ambience.
+That attribute, along with its warm atmosphere and mild climate make for unforgettable events, says Davide Maestripieri, Regina Isabella hotel manager in charge of events.
+The chic Italian resort on the coast makes an offbeat but fabulous choice for a ceremony and reception that will not only wow with its delectable Mediterranean cuisine and vino, but with ambiance.
 “The exclusive outdoor event space of the Regina Isabella, located right next to the sea, and the private bay become simply magical with decorations and candles and lanterns lighting up the scene,” says Maestripieri.